Intrathecal Pumps Market Size and Share

 Intrathecal Pumps Market Analysis by Mordor Intelligence

-The intrathecal pumps market stands at USD 380.85 million in 2025 and is projected to reach USD 513.28 million by 2030, advancing at a 6.15% CAGR.
+Intrathecal pumps market size in 2026 is estimated at USD 403.96 million, growing from 2025 value of USD 380.85 million with 2031 projections showing USD 542.43 million, growing at 6.07% CAGR over 2026-2031.
 Steady demand springs from the clinical shift toward targeted drug delivery that limits systemic opioid exposure while improving therapeutic precision.
 Hospitals increasingly favor programmable pumps that allow dose titration aligned with circadian rhythms, and payers expand coverage as economic models prove cost savings within three years of implantation.
 Programmed variable-rate devices dominate the intrathecal pumps market with 77.55% 2024 share, reflecting physician preference for sophisticated control algorithms.
 Baclofen remains the leading drug class by revenue, yet ziconotide registers the fastest uptake on the strength of evidence in opioid-refractory pain.
 North America retains nearly half of global revenue thanks to robust reimbursement and a deep specialist base, whereas Asia-Pacific leads growth as health systems upgrade chronic pain and spasticity services.
 Moderate competitive intensity persists: Medtronic defends leadership through SynchroMed III upgrades and extensive clinical data, while Boston Scientific and Flowonix Medical push MRI-conditional or closed-loop functionality to capture unmet needs.

 Key Report Takeaways